SanPen/GridCal/doc/md_source/optimal_power_flow.md

 ### Run a linear optimization and verify with power flow

 Often ties, you want to dispatch the generation using a linear optimization, to then _verify_ the results using the power exact power flow.
-With GridCal, to do so is as easy as passing the results of the OPF into the
+With VeraGrid, to do so is as easy as passing the results of the OPF into the
 PowerFlowDriver:

 ```python